Will Smith Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is first in the league with a collective 9.5 strikeouts per nine innings.
+- The Braves pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.

-- The Braves' 3.83 team ERA ranks fourth among all MLB pitching staffs.
+- The Braves' 3.82 team ERA ranks third across all MLB pitching staffs.

-- The Braves give up the second-fewest home runs in baseball (140 total, 1.1 per game).
+- Braves pitchers combine to allow 141 home runs (1.1 per game), the second-fewest in baseball.

-- The lefty's last time out was on Saturday against the San Francisco Giants, when he threw six innings, surrendering two earned runs while giving up six hits.
+- The righty's most recent time out was on Tuesday against the Colorado Rockies, when he threw six innings, surrendering four earned runs while giving up eight hits.

-- The 29-year-old has amassed a 2.85 ERA and 8.9 strikeouts per nine innings in 10 games this season, while allowing a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.